How to back up your computer to prevent data loss

 Repairing hardware often requires us to wipe the drive or replace the motherboard entirely.
 While we try our best to preserve your data, any technician must tell you that data loss is a real possibility during a repair.
 If we have to replace a failed GPU die or a cracked screen on a Surface Laptop 5, we might need to reinstall the entire operating system to ensure stability.
 You should never assume your files are safe just because the computer still turns on.

-Quick checks before you start copying files
+Quick checks before you start a PC backup

-Before you spend three hours dragging folders into a cloud drive, check if the machine is even stable enough for a large data transfer.
+Before you spend three hours dragging folders into a cloud drive, check if the machine is stable enough for a large data transfer.
 If your laptop is overheating and shutting down every ten minutes, a massive backup might actually trigger a total hardware failure mid-process.
 You can check your system’s health quickly to see how much time you have left.

 On a Windows 11 machine, open the Command Prompt as an administrator by searching for “cmd” in the Start menu.
 Type chkdsk and hit enter to see if the system detects any immediate file system errors.
 If you see a long list of errors appearing on the screen, your drive is likely struggling.
-You might want to prioritize your most important documents first rather than trying to back up your entire 500GB “Downloads” folder.
+You might want to prioritize your most important files first rather than trying to back up your entire 500GB “Downloads” folder.

 If you are using a Mac, open Activity Monitor from your Applications folder under the Utilities subfolder.
 Look at the “Disk” tab to see if any specific process is hogging your read/write speeds.
 A high amount of “System” or “Kernel” activity during idle times can indicate that your drive is failing.
 If the machine feels sluggish or freezes when you open a simple folder, stop trying to run a full system image and just grab your most vital files manually.

 Sometimes the problem isn’t the hardware at all.
 You should try running ipconfig /flushdns in a Windows command prompt if your primary issue is web browsing errors that make you think the computer is dying.
-If a simple network flush doesn’t fix it, then you are dealing with a deeper issue that requires a real backup strategy.
+If a simple network flush doesn’t fix it, then you are dealing with a deeper issue that requires a real backup solution.

 Windows users have several ways to protect their files depending on how much time they have.
-If your laptop is still running relatively smoothly, the best method is using an external hard drive or a high-capacity USB flash drive.
+If your laptop is still running relatively smoothly, the best method is using an external drive or a high-capacity USB flash drive.
 We recommend using an external SSD rather than an old mechanical HDD because the transfer speeds are significantly faster for large video files.

 The manual “Drag and Drop” method

 If you are in a hurry because your ThinkPad T-series is making a loud grinding noise, don’t bother with complex software.
 Simply plug in an external drive, open File Explorer, and manually copy your User folder.
 This folder, located at C:\Users\[YourName], contains your Desktop, Documents, Pictures, and Videos.
-While this method doesn’t save your installed programs or Windows settings, it secures the actual files you care about most.
+While this method doesn’t save your installed programs or Windows settings, it secures the actual files and folders you care about most.

 macOS backup strategies for MacBook users